Hi, I’m Guy and I’m a wedding photographer covering the whole of the UK!

 I photograph wedding days from the guests’ perspective…

 I love the quirkiness of the photo above.
 If I’d asked that couple to do that, it wouldn’t quite have the same impact.
 This is the kind of wedding photography that can’t be staged – it just happens and it’s my job to be there when it does.
+The couple loved that one and had a framed print.
+To see some reviews from past clients, head over to my wedding reviews page.

 My style is reportage wedding photography which means I shoot in a documentary style and will not intrude or take over your special day.
 In fact many couples report that after a while they forgot I was even there but were overjoyed to see that I had captured all the action on viewing their photographs afterwards.
 When a bride rings me gushing about having just seen my images of her day for the first time, it fills me with a deep feeling of warmth and satisfaction that cannot be beaten.
 I have photographed weddings for about ten years now, and remain passionate about telling the story of the day from start to finish…